jekylltools/jekyll-redirect-layout/README.md

 **`canonical`** _(optional. defaults to false)_

-Set `canonical` to `true` if you want to indicate the destination is the canonical URL for this redirect.
+Set `canonical` to `true` to indicate the destination is the canonical URL for this redirect.

 **`prepend`** _(optional. defaults to false)_

-Set `prepend` to `true` if you want to add `site.url` in front of the destination URL.
-Leave this false if you are redirecting to an external URL.
+Set `prepend` to `true` to add `site.url` in front of the destination URL.
+Leave this false when redirecting to an external URL.

-If you are using a sitemap generator, you generally want to exclude all redirects from your sitemap.
+When using a sitemap generator, it is common to exclude all redirects from the sitemap.
 Usually this is done by adding `sitemap: false` as a front-matter variable.

 ## Examples